netmonk/keto/recipes/baking/keto_coconut_waffles.md

 Pretty awesome, on par if not better than carb waffles.

-Note: there's also a [["pizza waffle" variant]](https://www.ditchthecarbs.com/low-carb-pizza-waffles/).
+Note: there's also a ["pizza waffle" variant](https://www.ditchthecarbs.com/low-carb-pizza-waffles/).

 ## Kitchenware